Nov 22, 2024

 by Nadia El-Yaouti | Jan 03, 2022

-Costco store Photo Source: Adobe Stock Image
+Exterior of a Costco Wholesale store displaying its signage.
+Photo Source: Adobe Stock Image

 A lawsuit which was brought against warehouse retail giant, Costco, has been dismissed by a federal judge in California.